logo

 A slow, salted password hashing algorithm that turns your password into a one-way, cost-tunable hash, making large-scale guessing attacks much harder.

-Is bcrypt still safe in 2025?
+Is bcrypt still safe?

 Yes—configured with unique salts and an appropriate cost, bcrypt remains secure and widely recommended.
 For new builds, Argon2id is also an excellent choice.